CHTC/chtc-website-source/_events/demo.md

 ### When

-Wednesday, November 16th at 1:30 pm - 2:30pm CST
+Wednesday, November 16th at 1:30 pm - 2:30 pm CST

 ### Where